How to get razor sharp photos with Focus Stacking

 Thanks to modern software like Adobe Photoshop, this part is usually pretty easy.

 1. Begin with retouching your photos like you would normally do.
-In my case I am starting within Adobe Lightroom to do the initial improvements and color corrections to my image.
-Afterwards you should just synchronize those changes to the other focus stacked images, because the more similar the images are in brightness etc., the easier it will be for the software to recognize the sharp areas.
+In my case, I am starting with Adobe Lightroom to do the initial improvements and color corrections to my image.
+Afterwards, you should just synchronize those changes to the other focus stacked images, because the more similar the images are in brightness etc., the easier it will be for the software to recognize the sharp areas.

 4. Now you can select all layers again and use Edit > Auto-Blend Layers… Set the Blend Mode to Stack Images, because that’s exactly what we want to do here.
-You can check Seamless Tones and Colors, but I would leave the Content Aware Fill unchecked, because that’s something I would do manually afterwards if needed.
-How to get razor sharp photos with Focus Stacking
+You can check Seamless Tones and Colors, but I would leave the Content Aware Fill unchecked because that’s something I would do manually afterwards if needed.

 There we go and here is your focus stacked image.
 You can now continue with any other post-processing stuff you would normally do.